A totaled lease or loan doesn’t have to be a total nightmare.

 Customers speak out on the utility and ease of gap insurance:

 The bottom line: If you need gap insurance, buy it through an insurance company.
-Consider switching to a company that offers gap coverage in order to save on your gap insurance payment and bundle it in directly to your auto policy.
+Consider switching to an auto insurer that offers gap coverage in order to save on your gap insurance payment and bundle it in directly to your auto policy.

 Mind the gap!